surfinbard/stc-steganography/README.md

 If for some reason you don’t have everything you need by the time you run the code, don’t worry.
 The error message prompted on the command line will tell you what you need.

 ## Usage

-You can either choose a message to hide or generate random sets of data, embed them and plot comparisons between their performances.
+You can **either** choose a message to hide **or** generate random sets of data, embed them and plot comparisons between their performances.
 The options are offered on the menu that’s prompted when you run the code, that looks like this:

 ![The main menu](res/menu.jpg)

-From this point on, all you need to do is follow the instructions you’ll see on the command-line!
+From this point on, all you need to do is follow the instructions you're shown!

 ## Troubleshooting

 All inputs are checked for validity, in case you type in something invalid, the command-line should warn you.
 Just check what it says and you should be good to go.

 Sometimes, the messages we choose are too large for embedding.
 Limited space, y’all.
 Try something shorter, maybe?
 (And no, we’re not converting directly to ASCII.
-We’re using Lempel-Ziv to decrease the size of the binary message during conversion.
+We’re using Lempel-Ziv to decrease the size of the binary message during conversion (Thanks for the tip, Mr. Sawaya).
 Feel free to change things up from here on!)

 Happy hiding :-)